 The Association strives to support all those with a professional interest in art history and visual culture.
 To this end we support groups of special interests among our members.
 Such groups are actively involved in shaping and delivering the AAH programme.
 If you would like to be involved in any aspect of our activities, getting involved in an interest group is often a useful first step.

 The student group (now known as the Student Members Committee or SMC) is made up of 15 student members who meet regularly to organise and oversee events, activities and publications that will appeal to students and AAH members more broadly.
 The group offers support and communication networks for undergraduate and postgraduate students, particularly those involved in doctoral research.

 There are a growing number of freelance art historians who operate independently of a university or institution.
 Many earn all or some of their income from freelance activities such as lecturing in colleges, schools or adult education classes, from curating, writing, editing, or translating art-related materials.
-The Independent members’ group provides an online newsgroup and communication network, as well as opportunities to promote their freelance professional services through an online AAH Directory.

 Museums & Exhibitions